digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/12_Testing.rst

 Serializing Results Workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``--save-coverage`` and ``--load-coverage`` flags enable us to write coverage results to a file, and read them back out again.
+The ``--save-coverage`` and ``--load-coverage`` flags enable you to write coverage results to a file and read them back out again.
 Multiple coverage results from different files can be aggregated, along with new coverage results from tests, and then written back to a new file.

 This enables three new kinds of coverage testing which should be especially useful to those with large test suites.

 Single Test Iteration
 ~~~~~~~~~~~~~~~~~~~~~

-When iterating on a single test, we can see the overall coverage of the system by loading in coverage results from all unchanged tests, and running the single test, producing an aggregate result.
+When iterating on a single test, you can see the overall coverage of the system by loading in coverage results from all unchanged tests and running the single test, producing an aggregate result.

 .. code-block:: sh